microsoftgraph/microsoft-graph-docs.zh-CN/api-reference/beta/api/group-delete.md

 ## <a name="response"></a>响应

-如果成功，此方法返回 `204 No Content` 响应代码。它不在响应正文中返回任何内容。
+If successful, this method returns `204 No Content` response code.
+It does not return anything in the response body.

 ## <a name="example"></a>示例